 Baie-des-SableS Trail (in French only at present)

 Spotlight on …

 - The origin of many place names in the area has largely been forgotten, but no longer.
-Read ‘Behind the name’ [link to follow; could be pdf only to start] for the history of the names of well-known and less-well-known spots you’ll want to see.
+Read ‘Behind the name’ for the history of the names of well-known and less-well-known spots you’ll want to see.
 Learn about with the area’s mermaid and local ghosts.
-Find out the real reason Métis-sur-Mer has its very own “Skid Row”.
+Find out the real reason Métis-sur-Mer has its very own “Skid Row”. (added June 30, 2020)

 Financial support from: Canadian Heritage

 Produced by: Heritage Lower Saint Lawrence